How to Combine Several Part-Time Jobs?

 But don’t cross them off your list if they’re compatible

-If you can’t find such a pair of jobs, get one that interests you and you’re bound to meet people in the same industry.
-Believe it or not, in most cases, basic networking at a workplace is all you need to find another job.
+If you can’t find such a pair of jobs, take one that interests you.
+You’ll likely meet people in the same industry, and basic networking at work is often enough to lead you to your next opportunity.

 Make sure your schedule is consistent